 Episerver CMS 7.5 with updates

-This topic describes the integration between Episerver Find and Episerver CMS 7.5 with updates.
-The Episerver CMS integration includes components that make it convenient to use the Find .NET client API with Episerver CMS.
+This topic describes the integration between Episerver Search & Navigation (formerly Episerver Find) and Episerver CMS 7.5 with updates.
+The Episerver CMS integration includes components that make it convenient to use the Search & Navigation .NET client API with Episerver CMS.

 The integration components are:

 - IndexingModule.
 Hooks up events to handle content indexing (IContent objects).

 - Conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other Episerver classes.
 The conventions also include additional fields.
 This is handled by the IndexingModule at startup using the CmsClientConventions class.